alphagov/middleware-in-the-middle/README.md

 Node middleware for enforcing mutual TLS.

-Currently, two instances of this are sitting between OIDC clients to enforce mutual authentication (in the application layer) over the token endpoint.
+Currently, two instances of this are sitting between OIDC clients to enforce mutual authentication (in the application layer) over the token and registration endpoints.
-The Broker is the OIDC client, the IDP is the OP.
+One Broker will act as the OIDC client, the other Broker will act as the OP.

 ## Configuration